envato/ami-spec/README.md

 # AmiSpec

+Acceptance testing your AMIs.

-AmiSpec is a RubyGem used to spin up an Amazon Machine Image (AMI) and run ServerSpecs against it.
-It wraps around the AWS API and RSpec to spin up, test and tear down instances.
+AmiSpec is a RubyGem used to launch an Amazon Machine Image (AMI) and run ServerSpecs against it.
+It wraps around the AWS API and ServerSpec to spin up, test and tear down instances.

 ## Project Goals